 For anyone with a regular solid bed, we think the only times you’ll likely want to print with a raft is when you’re printing objects with a very small contact area on the bed and you’re worried the print might unstick during printing.
 But for most instances, if you get the right surface for your bed – you shouldn’t need to worry about rafts.

 Let’s deal with this one right away.
-Some people swear by hairspray as a great way to get adhesion on your build plate surface.
+Some people swear by hairspray as a great way to ensure 3d printer bed adhesion.
 We’re not that much of a hairspray fan for a couple of reasons.
 First, hairspray was a great solution to adhesion problems back when most printers didn’t have heated beds.
 Today, not only do most printers have heated beds, but there are also better and more durable solutions available.

 Second, let’s face it, hairspray is a mess to use.
 It gets on your printer, it’s a pain to clean up and you have to reapply it for every new print job.
 We recommend you go with different adhesion solution, but if you’re set on trying hairspray, make sure you choose one that’s extra hold and contains plenty of vinyl, acetate and copolymer.